A Year in the Life of a Student

 - Reading Week also occurs in the middle of February.
 There are no classes during Reading Week.
 Student’s activities vary from trips home to a vacation with friends to serious studying.

-- Students will be required to select courses for the fall semester — this may cause some stress and anxiety regarding which courses to choose.
+- Students will be required to select courses for the fall semester — this may cause some stress and anxiety regarding which courses to choose from.

 - Students should speak with their Program Counsellors about their educational goals, course selection, and how to create their academic plan.

-- Students are encouraged to seek job-hunting related help from campus resources such as Co- operative Education & Career Services’ Recruit Guelph and Peer Helper programs
+- Students are encouraged to seek job-hunting related help from campus resources such as Co- operative Education & Career Services and Experential Learning.

 - Once again, students may feel anxiety around the fortieth class day when faced with deciding whether or not they will drop a course.